masud-src/OncoFEM/README.md

 ### Implement a process model

-Analogous to the base model implementation, micro models are implemented via a new defined class of the particular model that inherites from a super class.
+Analogous to the base model implementation, process models are implemented via a new defined class of the particular model that inherits from a super class.
 The main difference is that the user is absolutely free in implementation apart from a 'set_input' and 'get_output' method, that shall be preserved as interface for the base model.
 ```python
 class ProcessModel:
     """